FAHM7380/group6-Falahati/README.md

       return

-Finally, we can call all division functions using the following function and output them.And save as a csv file.

 ### *execute all division funcs*

+Finally, we can execute all division functions using only one function.

     def execute_all_division_funcs(root_in: str, root_out: str, root_info: str):